vuetifyjs/nuxt-module/docs/guide/icons/unocss-preset-icons.md

 ## Adding a new Vuetify icon set

-This module provides the `mdi` icons via `unocss-mdi` icon set. `unocss-mdi` icon set will use the [@iconify-json/mdi](https://icon-sets.iconify.design/mdi/) collection, but you can use another icon set by installing the corresponding `@iconify-json/*` package and configuring Vuetify to use it:
+This module provides the `mdi` icons via `unocss-mdi` icon set. `unocss-mdi` icon set will use the [@iconify-json/mdi](https://icon-sets.iconify.design/mdi/) collection, but you can use another icon set by installing the corresponding `@iconify-json/*` packages and configuring Vuetify to use it:
 - configure the default set to use `custom`: `vuetify.vuetifyOptions.icons.defaultSet = 'custom'` in your nuxt config file
 - create a new Nuxt Plugin to configure the new icon set
 - add `@unocss-include` comment to the plugin file: this comment will be used by UnoCSS to include the icons